decameronn/solar-system-theme/README.md

 2. Search for **Solar System Theme**.
 3. Click **Install**.
 4. Select **Set Color Theme**.
-5. Code/File ＞ Preferences ＞ Color Theme ＞ FuZZy Theme.
+5. Code/File ＞ Preferences ＞ Color Theme ＞ Solar System Theme - Jupiter.
 6. Please rate it if you enjoy it!

 ## About